Shaping Europe’s Future Through Education

 • Pia Ahrenkilde Hansen, Director-General for Education, Youth, Sport and Culture, European Commission

-• Introduction by Stefaan Hermans, Director of Policy Strategy and Evaluation, Directorate-General for Education, Youth, Sport and Culture DG EAC
+• Introduction by Vanessa Debiais-Sainton, Head of Unit Higher Education, Directorate-General for Education, Youth, Sport and Culture, European Commission

 Whereas the European Union has increasingly evolved into a single economic zone, the harmonisation of educational systems and policies takes much longer.
 In a European education area, citizens should be able to move without impediments from one member state to the other in order to pursue life-long learning and achieve recognised credentials in different member states.
 The plan to create a "European degree" should deepen university cooperation and facilitate the recognition of qualifications.
 The dual sustainable and digital transitions demand intense cooperation between teachers and learners from all member states.